How has life expectancy changed over time?

 How does the UK compare with other European countries?

 The periodic spikes in excess deaths in some recent winters, especially among older people, show similar patterns across the UK and several European countries, and, according to official agencies are associated with flu and cold spells.
-In particular, as in the UK, European agencies reported increased mortality in 2015 that disproportionately affected older people, and women in particular.
-Compared with 2014, in 2015 life expectancy fell in 23 of the 28 EU countries for females and in 16 EU countries for males (see Figures 5 and 6).
-European monitoring agencies report that this widespread fall in life expectancy resulted from excess winter mortality associated with flu.
+In particular, as in the UK, European agencies reported increased mortality in 2015 that disproportionately affected older people (women in particular), with life expectancy falling in most European countries (see Figures 7 and 8).
+European monitoring agencies associated this widespread fall in life expectancy from excess winter mortality with flu.

 - Hiam L, Dorling D, Harrison D, McKee M (2017).
 ‘What caused the spike in mortality in England and Wales in January 2015?’
 Journal of the Royal Society of Medicine, vol 110, no 4, pp 131–7, doi: 10.1177/0141076817693600.
 Available at: http://journals.sagepub.com/doi/abs/10.1177/0141076817693600?journalCode=jrsb (accessed on 23 June 2020).